 Dragon Ball Z had an amazing example of this.
 Young Gohan was sent on survival training with little more than a sword.
 Eventually, he gets the hang of it.
 And apparently gets chased by a Tyrannosaurus Rex every morning.
-Not only does the T. Rex never get Gohan, every morning he knocks him out, and slices off part of his tail and eats it.
-And yet, despite his prey eating HIM every morning, he continues to hunt Gohan.
+Not only does the T. Rex never get Gohan, every morning he knocks him out and he slices off part of his tail and eats it.
+And yet, despite his prey eating HIM every morning, the T. Rex continues to hunt Gohan.
 (In the beginning, anyway.
-Eventually, it starts running away from him.)
+Eventually, it starts running ''away'' from him.)

 Gyo features numerous dangerous aquatic creatures trying to prey on the human populace, but one of the most notable and driven examples is the land-mobile great white shark which attacks the protagonists, which goes to quite extraordinary lengths in it's attempt to devour the heroes.
 Though the circumstances aren't entirely clear, this example may be justified, as the fish in question have been cybernetically (and, it is strongly implied, supernaturally) augmented for the specific purpose of killing and inflicting terror on humans; many are already dead or dying and seem more driven on by the machines attached to them rather than any natural urge to feed.

 Tower of God has the Bull, an amphibious predator that settled in the testing grounds and constantly hunted examinees.
 Though when it attacks the main characters, it's because it's being mind-controlled by Ren.

 Justified/Invoked with the Abyss Eaters, from Claymore, as they are conditioned to crave the flesh of one particular target.
 Said target is much, much stronger than them, but their persistence wears him down untill he dies a Death of a Thousand Cuts after months in a constant state of battle.